 ‘We make our own fall wreath and it’s a project that can be done as a family.
 It’s meaningful if everybody finds something special to add to the wreath,’ says Katie Smyth of Worm.

 Fall wreaths don’t have to be the usual holly and fir rings though, or for the front door.
-Try something new with dried tropical leaves sprayed in a subtle fall color scheme with a metallic hint (like Worm’s dried wreath, above).
+Try something new with dried tropical leaves sprayed in subtle fall colors with a metallic hint (like Worm’s dried wreath, above).
 It will add drama all year round wherever you hang it.

-7. Swap a mirror for a festive wreath
+10. Swap a mirror for a festive fall wreath

 Don’t confine a floral wreath to the front door.
 Instead, add seasonal cheer to any room in your home with fall wreath that will make you smile, each and every day.